t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 4. Procedures for incident reporting and mitigation refer to the methodologies that allow becoming aware of any security issues that affect an IoT system.
 Furthermore, this includes steps towards the actual deployment of patches that mitigate the identified vulnerabilities.

 BIA, RA, and PIA are usually to be realized during the creation of a new IoT system, introduction of new technologies in the IoT system, or deplozment of significant system upgrades.
 In general, it is recommended to re-assess them in a regular basis taking into account new use cases or threats.

 # State of the Art {#sec5}

 This section is organized as follows.
 Section {{sec5-1}} summarizes state of the art on IP-based systems, within IETF and in other standardization bodies.
 Section {{sec5-2}} summarizes state of the art on IP-based security protocols and their usage.
 Section {{sec5-3}} discusses guidelines for securing the IoT as proposed by other bodies.
 Section {{sec5-4}} analyzes status of other relevant standards, in particular, those by NIST regarding IoT and IoT security.

+## New network architectures and paradigm {#sec5-1}

+There is a multitude of new link layer protocols that aim to address the resource-constrained nature of IoT devices.
+For example, the IEEE 802.11 ah {{IEEE802ah}} has been specified for extended range and lower energy consumption to support Internet of Things (IoT) devices.
+Similary, Low-Power Wide-Area Network (LPWAN) protocols such as LoRa {{lora}}, Sigfox {{sigfox}}, NarrowBand IoT (NB-IoT) are all designed for resource-constrained devices that require long range and low bit rates.
+While these protocols allow the IoT devices to conserve energy and operate efficiently, they also add additional security challenges.
+For example, the relatively small MTU can make security handshakes with large X509 certificates a significant overhead.
+At the same time, new communication paradigms also allow IoT devices to communicate directly amongst themselves with or without support from the network.
+This communication paradigm is also referred to as Device-to-Device (D2D) communication.
+D2D is primarily driven by network operators that want to utilize short range communication to improve the network performance and for supporting proximity based services.
+Haus et al. {{d2dsecurity}} identify several security and privacy challenges with such new communication paradigms.

-## IP-based IoT Protocols and Standards {#sec5-1}
+## IP-based IoT Protocols and Standards {#sec5-2}

 Nowadays, there exists a multitude of control protocols for the IoT.
 For BAC systems, the ZigBee standard {{ZB}}, BACNet {{BACNET}}, or DALI {{DALI}} play key roles.
 Recent trends, however, focus on an all-IP approach for system control.